-Pandemic Underscores U.S. Dependence On Overseas Factories For Medicines
+What Would It Take To Bring More Pharmaceutical Manufacturing Back To The U.S.?

 "Abbott was shutting five plants, including the plant I used to work at, and outsourcing all of the production," he says.
 "The plant I used to run has been demolished.
 It's basically green space and asphalt now."

-Abbott and AbbVie, a 2013 spin-off focused on pharmaceuticals, declined to comment.
+Abbott and AbbVie, a 2013 spinoff focused on pharmaceuticals, declined to comment.

-Major companies have "mown down" the U.S. plants that made the key components of their drugs, says McShane.
+Major companies have "mown down" the U.S. plants that made the key components of their drugs, McShane says.
 By his count, the last major API facility constructed in the U.S. was built almost 30 years ago.

 He says companies moved manufacturing to locations with tax incentives, like Ireland, or countries that had cheaper labor and more lax environmental laws at the time, like India and China.
 Mergers and acquisitions in the pharmaceutical industry have also contributed to plant closures.